s-iwakawa/Git_GitHub_Slides/02_Branches_EN.md

 2. App will open to a `Add Local Repository` setting page, click the `Add Repository` button

-3. Click `History` Tab to vew the changes you have made
+3. Click `History` Tab to view the changes you have made
     * ![GitHub_Desk_Verify_1](./img/GitHub_Desk_Verify_1.png)

 ---